 - On the Integrated Properties page, click Edit next to the set of integrated properties you just created.

 - In the Protocol field, select Integration Agent.

 - Select an integration service from the Integration Service drop-down list.
-The list contains only those integration services configured on the applications event domain.

 - For the sample integrated properties integration service, select sample-integrated-properties.